 In order to apply you must first make sure you meet the admission requirements of the Master's programme you would like to apply for.
 The application procedure then consists of two steps: first, creating an enrolment application in Studielink, then uploading documents in OSIRIS Application.

 Master’s application procedure - International previous education

-Step 1: Create an enrolment application in Studielink
+Step 1: Submit an enrolment application in Studielink

 To apply for a Master’s programme, you have to create an account and an enrolment application in Studielink (the national online registration system for Dutch universities).
 First you will be asked to fill in your previous education, then select the programme you wish to apply for in the list that appears.

 Step 2: Upload documents in OSIRIS Application

-After you have created an enrolment application in Studielink, you will receive an email with personal login details for OSIRIS Application.
-You have a maximum of 56 days or until the application deadline to upload your documents and submit a complete application.
-After this period, if you have not submitted your application, it will be automatically cancelled.
+After you have submitted an enrolment request in Studielink, you will receive an email with personal login details for OSIRIS Application.
+You have 56 days to upload your documents and submit a complete application.
+If you have not submitted your application after this period, it will be automatically cancelled.

 You will be asked to upload the following documents: